technologiestiftung/qtrees-ai-data/README.md

 Golang migrate is used to take care and track of database changes.
 The current migrations steps can be found in folder `infrastructure/database/migrations`.
 In the database, there is a table called `schema_migrations`, which tells which database version we currently have.

 This version corresponds to the first number of the migration .sql files.
 For example, `000002_230301_setup_users.up` is would be database version 2, created 1st of March.

 To add a change to the database structure, go to the `infrastructure/database` folder and run:
 - `source set_environment.local.sh`
 - `migrate create -ext sql -dir migrations -seq XXXXXX_informative_name_of_migration`

 where XXXXXX is the current date on the form YYMMDD.
 This will create two files in the `infrastructure/database/migrations` folder, one "up.sql" file, and one "down.sql" file.
 Implement the change in the "up" file and reverse it in the "down" file.

-To implement the change, run:
+To implement the change, run: (If you work on AWS, you have to remove the `?sslmode=disable` to connect to the database)
 - `migrate -database postgresql://postgres:${POSTGRES_PASSWD}@${DB_QTREES}:5432/qtrees?sslmode=disable -path migrations up 1`